Rethinking Technology Stack Selection with AI Coding Proficiency: Abstract

+Large language models (LLMs) are now an integral part of software development workflows and are reshaping the whole process.
+However, existing technology selection methods mainly focus on the inherent attributes of technologies, overlooking whether the LLM can effectively leverage the chosen technology.
+Therefore, teams using LLM assistants risk choosing technologies that cannot be used effectively by LLMs, yielding high debugging effort and mounting technical debt.
+We foresee a practical question in the LLM era, \textit{is a technology ready for AI-assisted development}?
 In this paper, we first propose the concept, \textit{AI coding proficiency}, the degree to which LLMs can utilize a given technology to generate high-quality code snippets.
-To measure this, we design a systematic evaluation pipeline.
-Using this pipeline, we conduct the first comprehensive empirical study examining AI proficiency across 170 third-party libraries and 61 task scenarios, evaluating six widely used LLMs.
-Our findings reveal that libraries with similar functionalities can exhibit up to 84\% differences in the quality score of LLM-generated code, while different models also exhibit quality gaps among their generation results using the same library.
-These gaps translate into real engineering costs and can steer developer choices toward a narrow set of libraries with high AI coding proficiency, threatening technological diversity in the ecosystem.
-We call on the community to integrate AI proficiency assessments into technology selection frameworks and develop mitigation strategies, preserving competitive balance in AI-driven development.
+We then conduct the first large-scale empirical study examining AI coding proficiency across 170 third-party libraries and six LLMs.
+Our findings reveal that libraries with similar functionalities can exhibit up to 84\% differences in the quality score of LLM-generated code.
+These gaps can be translated into real engineering costs and steer developer choices toward a narrow set of technologies, threatening technological diversity in the ecosystem.
+We call on the community to integrate AI coding proficiency into technology selection frameworks and develop mitigation strategies, preserving competitive balance in AI-driven development.